one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

       - This isn't specific to the Dell CB13.
 DRM simply does not work on an iGPU only Hackintosh

 ### To Do:
-  - Try to move keyboard backlight control modifications from DSDT to SSDT for easier firmware upgrades
+  - Prepare for Big Sur!

 #